 Samuel Merritt University will act on any formal or informal report or notice of violation of the policy on Equal Opportunity, Harassment and Nondiscrimination that is received by the Title IX Coordinator or any member of the administration.

 The procedures described below will apply to all resolutions involving students, staff or faculty members with the exception that unionized or other categorized employees will be subject to the terms of their respective collective bargaining agreements/employees’ rights to the extent those agreements do not conflict with federal or state compliance obligations.
 Redress and requests for responsive actions for reports made about non-members of the community are also covered by these procedures.

 1. Filing a Complaint

 Any member of the community, guest or visitor who believes that the policy on Equal Opportunity, Harassment and Nondiscrimination has been violated should contact the Interim Title IX Coordinator.
-It is also possible for employees to notify a supervisor, or for students to notify an administrator or faculty member, or any member of the community may contact the Assistant Vice President for Enrollment and Student Services.
+It is also possible for employees to notify a supervisor, or for students to notify an administrator or faculty member, or any member of the community may contact the the Student Affairs office at firstname.lastname@example.org and their complaint will be received by a Student Affairs team leader.
 These individuals will in turn notify the Interim Title IX Coordinator.
 The University website does not yet have a reporting form.

 All employees receiving reports of a potential violation of University policy are expected to promptly contact the Interim Title IX Coordinator or designee, within 24 hours of becoming aware of a report or incident.
 All initial contacts will be treated with the maximum possible privacy.
 In all cases, University will give consideration to the reporting party with respect to how the resolution is pursued, but reserves the right, when necessary to protect the community, to investigate and pursue a resolution when the reporting party chooses not to initiate or participate in a formal resolution.